NJUTrinity/NJUTrinity.github.io/index.md

 If you have any question , feel free to contact us with the same email.

+For more information, please join QQ group `826930218`.

 ## Who can participate

 This CTF is only for students in Nanjing University only.
+Please enjoy it like a party!

 * * *
 ## Who are we?